 When you buy from a fishermen’s cooperative, you buy your fish from a fisherman.
 Your fish goes from the ocean to your plate in the most direct path possible.
 We, the fishermen, are the owners of the cooperative and take great pride in getting the best quality fish to our customers.

 The fisherman’s life is notoriously a difficult one.
 Being at the mercy of the elements makes working together crucial.
 So we’ve banded together to make it easier.
 And that’s why we’re part of a cooperative, which just happens to be the oldest fishermen’s cooperative in North America.

-Working together in a co-op means that there is a better chance for us to achieve sustainable harvests and livelihoods.
+Working together in a fishery cooperative means that there is a better chance for us to achieve sustainable harvests and livelihoods.
 Sustainability for us means ensuring there are enough fish to feed and support our work for generations to come.

 When a fisherman tries to sell fish on his own, he faces three problems:

 • Who does he get to process and package his fish?